robleroni/Puerro/docs/04-State-Management.md

 ### Advantages

-This list is in reference to the Puerro implementation of state management.
+This list refers to the Puerro implementation of state management.

 - Automatic rerendering.
 - Small amount of boilerplate code.